Recipes that may be of interest to Americans living overseas.

 5-8 tablespoons ice-cold water

 Mix flour and salt in a bowl (metal is best).
 Cut in butter and Olivani with a pastry blender or 2 knives until mixture resembles course meal.
 Add water a tablespoon at a time, mixing with a fork until dough just holds together without being wet or sticky.
-Mold into 2 flattened balls and wrap in plastic wrap.
+Mould into 2 flattened balls and wrap in plastic wrap.
 Chill at least 30 minutes before rolling out.
 Makes enough for 2 X 23cm pumpkin pies.

 Max's Fudge